• Skip to main content

 In this blog post, I’ve explained the definition and meaning of “kouen” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 • kouen – 公園 (こうえん) : a noun meaning ‘park’ in Japanese.
 This can also work as plural.
-Native speakers use this noun to refer to an open area where we can do some activities, which is often filled with nature.
+Japanese native speakers use this noun to refer to an open green area or areas where they can do some activities.
 So, the usage of this noun is very similar to that of the English one, “park”, I think.
-These two kanji characters literally mean ‘public garden’.
-This literal interpretation is not completely in line with the meaning, but still very close.
+These two kanji characters literally mean ‘public gardens’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still understandable.
 Parks are more or less gardens open to people.

 Hope my explanations are understandable and helpful for Japanese learners.